 I also take an academic interest in British political thought of the Right during the 1930s, and in particular the work of the English Mistery and the English Array under the 9th Earl of Portsmouth and others.
 These traditional conservative movements emphasised monarchism and feudalism, and advocated ruralist ideas that prefigured several modern environmental concerns, some of which were further developed by the Kinship in Husbandry under Rolf Gardiner.
 I am also interested in the political ideas of Sir Oswald Mosley, the central themes of which remain of pressing relevance today.
 Of more recent thinkers on politics and related wider Traditionalist concerns, those who have had a particular influence on me include the late Sir Roger Scruton and John Michell.

-I am a Vice-President of the Traditional Britain Group, and have been an invited speaker for the Group on a number of occasions, most recently at its Annual Conference in 2018.
+I am a Vice-President of the Traditional Britain Group, and have given talks to the TBG on a number of occasions, most recently at its Annual Conference in 2021.

 For several years I was a council member and Director of Cultural Affairs of the former Libertarian Alliance, until its dissolution in June 2017.
 I continue to identify with many aspects of paleolibertarianism.
 However, the following quotation summarizes where I stand today regarding libertarianism in more general terms: